 Part of the process of reclaiming our femininity, is honoring and respecting all parts of ourselves.
 In a culture where menstruation has been hidden, demonized, and shamed, it as an act of revolution to change your relationship with your period.

-Cleaning and emptying your Mahina Cup can become not only a necessary part of your period, but a ritual to embrace.
+Cleaning and emptying your Mahina Cup can become not only a necessary part of your menses, but a ritual to embrace.
 An incredible way to create these rituals, is to look beyond the toilet for emptying your cup.
 Understanding that the sacred fluid that seeps from your body during your cycle is also high in proteins, phosphate, iron, calcium, and more!

 So instead of immediately disposing of your mystical menses, consider some of these as a way to utilize the magic your body creates.